WIT-Hackathon/Troopers-HealthTracker/README.md

 ### What's the problem?

-Every pandemic brings a challenge in healthcare where connecting the doctors with patients with accurate and relevant info is very critical to cure the patients and stop the spread of the pandemic.
+Every pandemic brings a challenge in healthcare, connecting the doctors with patients for accurate and relevant info is very critical to cure the patients and stop the spread of the pandemic.

 ### How can technology help?